 Monday, July 13, 2020

-Moab some call the Mecca of Off-Roading.
-There are over 80 4x4 trails around Moab from easy to difficult.
+Some people call Moab the Mecca of Off-Roading.
+There are over eighty 4x4 trails around Moab from easy to difficult.
 There are also several National and State Parks to visit.
 You could easily spend a month or more exploring this amazingly scenic area.

 Don't be fooled by its popularity, it's a grueling marathon through the mountains.
 Another must "be prepared" trail as it could take days.
 I will be sharing more on our experience on this amazing trail.

-Colorado Passes - There are several off road passes within hours of each other that make for a great couple of days of wheeling in Colorado.
+There are several off road passes within hours of each other that make for a great couple of days of wheeling in Colorado.
 Black Bear Pass is one of them.
 This infamous trail is not for the faint of heart or someone with a fear of heights with it's steep descents, treacherous switchbacks and loose falling rock.
 The views of Bridal Falls and Telluride are some of the most amazing in Colorado.
 Well most all views in Colorado are amazing.
 Weather conditions only allow the complete route to be open for a few weeks from late summer through the early fall.
-A bucket list trail for sure.

 Tillamook State Forest in Oregon